Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: RIS-aided Multiple-Antenna NOMA Networks: Joint Active and Passive Beamformer Design

-The introduction of RISs poses new challenges for beamformer based multiple-antenna NOMA strategies as the channel qualities of the users are determined by both the direct links and the reflection links, as shown on the left hand side of Fig. \ref{Beamformer-based}.
-In order to address this issue, we propose a novel equivalent reconfigurable channel inspired design, where the equivalent channel gains facilitated by the direct links and the reflection links are exploited for joint beamformer design, as shown on the right hand side of Fig. \ref{Beamformer-based}.
-More particularly, let us consider a two-user setup, where the users are indexed by $m$ and $n$.
-The equivalent reconfigurable channels between the BS and each user result from the combination of the cascaded BS-RIS-user channels reconfigured by the RIS and the direct BS-user channel, as illustrated in Fig. \ref{Beamformer-based}.
-Let User $n$ and User $m$ be the strong and weak NOMA users, respectively.
-User $m$ directly decodes its own signal received through the equivalent reconfigurable channel by treating the signal of User $n$ as interference at an achievable rate of ${R_{m \to m}}$.
-In contrast, User $n$ will first decode the signal of User $m$ at a decoding rate of ${R_{n \to m}}$, before decoding its own signal at an achievable rate of ${R_{n \to n}}$ with User $m$'s signal subtracted.
-Note that, for a given user decoding order, SIC can be successful carried out at User $n$ provided that its decoding rate is no less than the achievable rate at User $m$.
-Compared to conventional networks, the condition of successful SIC in RIS-NOMA networks depends on both the active beamformer at the BS and the passive beamformer at the RIS, which causes the joint beamformer design to be highly coupled and non-trivial to solve.
+The introduction of RISs poses new challenges for the design of beamformer-based multiple-antenna NOMA strategies, as the channel quality of the users is determined by both the direct links and the RIS-assisted links, as shown on the left hand side of Fig. \ref{BB structure}.
+In order to address this issue, we propose a novel equivalent reconfigurable channel inspired design, where the equivalent channel gains facilitated by combining the direct links and the RIS-assisted links are exploited for jointly optimizing the active beamformer at the BS and the passive beamformer at the RIS, as shown on the right hand side of Fig. \ref{BB structure}.
+For ease of illustration, let us consider a two-user setup, where the users are indexed by $m$ and $n$.
+The equivalent reconfigurable channels between the BS and each user result from the combination of the cascaded BS-RIS-user channels reconfigured by the RIS and the direct BS-user channel, as illustrated in Fig. \ref{BB structure}.
+In other words, the equivalent reconfigurable channels depends on the configuration of the passive beamformer at the RIS.
+Let user $n$ and user $m$ be the strong and weak NOMA users, respectively.
+User $m$ directly decodes its own signal received through the equivalent reconfigurable channel by treating the signal of user $n$ as interference.
+The achievable rate is denoted by ${R_{m \to m}}$.
+In contrast, user $n$ first decodes the signal of user $m$, at a decoding rate equal to ${R_{n \to m}}$, before decoding its own signal at an achievable rate equal to ${R_{n \to n}}$.
+In this context, it is worth mentioning that, for a given user decoding order, SIC can be successfully carried out at user $n$ provided that its decoding rate is no less than the achievable rate of user $m$.
+When compared to conventional networks, in RIS-NOMA networks, the optimal decoding order and the SIC performance depend on both the active beamformer at the BS and the passive beamformer at the RIS.
+Therefore, the joint optimization of the active and passive beamformers is very challenging.